Patricia Moberly: Political life

 During her time in Zambia, Moberly became opposed to racial oppression and the Apartheid of neighbouring South Africa.
 She joined the United National Independence Party, becoming one of its few white female members.
 She also hosted political exiles from South Africa, including Zanele Dlamini Mbeki, future wife of Thabo Mbeki and First Lady of South Africa (1999–2008).

 Having returned to England, Moberly joined the Labour Party and was active in the Anti-Apartheid Movement.
-She was an elected councillor on Lambeth London Borough Council between 1971 and 1978.
-In the October 1974 General Election, she unsuccessfully stood as the Labour candidate in Marylebone, losing to conservative Kenneth Baker.
+She was an elected councillor on Lambeth London Borough Council between 1971 and 1978, representing the Prince's ward.
+In the October 1974 General Election, she unsuccessfully stood as the Labour candidate in St Marylebone, losing to the Conservative candidate Kenneth Baker.

 In the early 1970, Moberly was arrested after a demonstration outside Downing Street: the protest was against the British government's inaction over the war in Rhodesia.
-She had been accused of throwing a placard stating "No Peace Without Majority Rule" at a car containing the then prime minister, Ted Heath: she was convicted of a breach of the peace.
-She was defended by the eminent barrister Dingle Foot.
-Her conviction was overturned on appeal, due in part because the Morning Star published a photograph of her under arrest but still holding the placard in question.
+She had been accused of throwing a placard stating "No Peace Without Majority Rule" at a car containing the then prime minister, Ted Heath, leading to a conviction of a breach of the peace.
+Defended by the eminent barrister Dingle Foot, she eventually had her conviction overturned on appeal, due in part to a photograph of her under arrest published by the Morning Star, in which she was holding the placard in question.

+In 2005, Moberly chaired the Friends of the London Eye group, which campaigned against the proposed rent increase that would have forced the attraction to be relocated.